core-wg/yang-cbor/draft-ietf-core-sid.md

 {:vspace}
 SID assigner:
 : An entity that assigns SIDs for a module.
-Objective 2 requires that there is only one SID assigner for each module.
+Objective 2 aims at having only one SID assigner for each module.
 SID assigners preferably stay the same over a module development process; however this specification provides SID files to ensure an organized handover.